6.1 Basic Shape Interface

 The two distances are reordered so that tNear holds the closer intersection and tFar the farther one.
 This gives a parametric range , which is used to compute the set intersection with the current range to compute a new range.
 If this new range is empty (i.e., ), then the code can immediately return failure.

-There is another floating-point-related subtlety here: in the case where the ray origin is in the plane of one of the bounding box slabs and the ray lies in the plane of the slab, it is possible that tNear or tFar will be computed by an expression of the form , which results in an IEEE floating-point “not a number” (NaN) value.
+There is another floating-point-related subtlety here: in the case where the ray origin is in the plane of one of the bounding box slabs and the ray lies in the plane of the slab, it is possible that tNear or tFar will be computed by an expression of the form , which results in a floating-point “not a number” (NaN) value.
 Like infinity values, NaNs have well-specified semantics: for example, any logical comparison involving a NaN always evaluates to false.
-Therefore, the code that updates the values of t0 and t1 is carefully written so that if tNear or tFar is NaN, then t0 or t1 won’t ever take on a NaN value but will always remain unchanged.
+Therefore, the code that updates the values of t0 and t1 is carefully written so that if tNear or tFar is NaN, then t0 or t1 will not ever take on a NaN value but will always remain unchanged.

 This routine returns true if the ray segment is entirely inside the bounding box, even if the intersections are not within the ray’s range.